ANZ Premiership

 The ANZ Premiership is the top level netball league featuring teams from New Zealand.
 In 2017 it replaced the ANZ Championship, which also included teams from Australia, as the top level netball league in New Zealand.
 It is organised by Netball New Zealand.
 Its main sponsor is ANZ.
 In 2017, Southern Steel were the inaugural ANZ Premiership winners.
-Central Pulse are the league's most successful team, having won three premierships.
+Central Pulse and Northern Mystics are the league's most successful teams, both having won three premierships.

 History

 Formation

 In May 2016, Netball Australia and Netball New Zealand announced that the ANZ Championship would be discontinued after the 2016 season.
 In New Zealand it was replaced by the ANZ Premiership, while in Australia it was replaced by Suncorp Super Netball The founding members of ANZ Premiership included the five former New Zealand ANZ Championship teams – Central Pulse, Mainland Tactix, Northern Mystics, Southern Steel and Waikato Bay of Plenty Magic – plus a brand new franchise, Northern Stars.